seafood-pancake/ADNI-plasma-biomarker-classification/README.md

 > Can plasma p-tau217 and Aβ42/40 classify amyloid-PET positivity, and does Aβ42/40 add useful discrimination once p-tau217 is already included?

-The analysis is intentionally confirmatory.
-The emphasis is on rigorous data handling, transparent validation, and honest interpretation of incremental model improvement.

 ---

 ## Data